peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public MediaTypeBuilder(
         PeterO.Mail.MediaType mt);

- Initializes a new instance of the [PeterO.Mail.MediaTypeBuilder](PeterO.Mail.MediaTypeBuilder.md) class.
+ Initializes a new instance of the [PeterO.Mail.MediaTypeBuilder](PeterO.Mail.MediaTypeBuilder.md) class using the data from another media type.

     <b>Parameters:</b>